 Colliding against the wide trunk, the bat snapped in two, the big end flying onto the grass and skittering to a halt.

 Henry dropped the handle of the bat, the anger starting to subside, being replaced by guilt.
 He stared at his shaking hands.
 They were numb from the sting of clubbing three bats against the tree.
 If only he could numb the pain in his heart.

 After several minutes, Henry found himself standing at the threshold of his house, staring inside at the bleakness.

 The afternoon had grown late.
 The dull light, filtering in through the curtains of the front window, seemed as gray as the overcast sky outside.
 As gray as Henry felt on the inside, so gray he wasn't sure if his heart would ever be able to shine through again.

 Sarah was no longer here to rush into his arms and ask him about his day or call out happy greetings from the kitchen.
 No, she would never do those things again.

 She was just gone.
 Gone forever.

 Henry staggered through the front door.
-He gave the door a hard shove, wanting to slam it, but it caught on the floor mat and remained opened.
-Henry's breath came in short spurts.
-He squeezed his eyes shut, bringing a palm up to his forehead.
-He just stood there for a moment, trying to garner the mental fortitude to walk through this vacant house.
+He gave it a hard shove, wanting to slam it, but the bottom of the door caught on the floor mat and remained opened.
+His breath came in short spurts.
+Squeezing his eyes shut, Henry brought a palm to his forehead and stood there for a moment, trying to garner the mental fortitude to walk through this vacant house.

 Sarah had transformed the entire house into a special place.
 The way she'd decorated their home in blues and greens.
 The bowl of fruit lovingly displayed in the center of the kitchen counter.
 And the stuffed bear laying in the baby's crib.